 The study required 3 researchers working in a team to create the full experience we intended for participants.
 One researcher was the experimenter, who guided the participant in the experiences.
 The second researcher was the ‘wizard’, who controlled the voices of all agents using a Bluetooth speaker, a set of pre-recorded voice clips, and a microphone for ‘live’ interactions.
 They were connected to the experimenter through a voice-call and had an overview of the study through a live GoPro stream.
 The third researcher served as a ‘stage-hand’, and was in charge of moving props, cameras, and agents throughout the study.

-The findings of the study are currently under review for a publication.
-They include insights about people’s perception of re-embodiment and co-embodiment, agent expertise, agent ‘mental’ capacity, and user privacy.
+The findings of the study include insights about people’s perception of re-embodiment and co-embodiment, agent expertise, agent ‘mental’ capacity, and user privacy.